RebbeSoul

-Bruce Burger (born July 11, 1957, Utica, New York), known by his stage name RebbeSoul, is an American-born Israeli singer, guitarist, multi-instrumentalist, composer, and producer.
+Bruce Burger (born July 11, 1957, Utica, New York), known by his stage name RebbeSoul, is an American singer, guitarist, multi-instrumentalist, composer, and producer.
 Performing since the early 1990s, he has released five solo albums and has recorded with the bands Hamakor and Common Tongue.
 Since 2011, he has collaborated with Yemeni-Israeli vocalist Shlomit Levi of Orphaned Land as the duo Shlomit & RebbeSoul.

 Early life

-Burger was born in Utica, New York to a minimally observant Conservative Jewish family.
+Burger was born in Utica, New York, to a minimally observant Conservative Jewish family.
 He is of Hungarian descent.
 Burger's mother and aunt were founders of Camp Jened, a summer camp for disabled individuals later featured in the documentary Crip Camp, and Burger himself attended the camp as a child.

 When Burger was 12, his parents bought him a plastic guitar, not believing he would take the instrument seriously.
 However, Burger developed a love of the guitar, inspired by the likes of Keith Richards, Jimi Hendrix, Martin Barre, Pete Townshend, and Eric Clapton.
 He later began playing at local bars, despite being underage.
 He attended Syracuse University and graduated with a degree in engineering.